Internationalization Puzzles

 "So much the worse for the sun, monsieur.
 The sun will be wrong, then!"

 Those time differences lead to a major plot twist.
-Go read the book if you want to know how…
+Go read the book to find out...

 Suppose you follow a similar round-the-world itinerary.
 This itinerary is your puzzle input.
 It lists a sequence of departures and arrivals, starting from London, taking you around the world, and back again to London.
 You travel from place to place by airplane or high-speed train.
-For each place, the name of the continent is listed as well, to help you with any hiatus in your knowledge of topography.
+For each place, the name of the continent is listed as well (in case you need to brush up your topography).
 As is the habit of airlines and travel agencies, all arrival and departure times are printed in local time.

 Write a program that calculates the total travel time in minutes, of the input itinerary.
 How many minutes would you be spending inside a train or airplane?